 - Avoid excess usage of weedicide

-29. For discussion Despite being one of the growing economies, our country still has a large section of population going hungry and malnourished.
+29. For discussion Despite being one of the growing economies, our country still has a large section of the population going hungry and malnourished.
 Do you think an efficient crop production mechanism is the only solution to this?
 Discuss in the class what else needs to be done to root out hunger and malnutrition from our country.

 1. Selection of high field seeds for planting the seeds with increased yield and reduced growth period.